-I didn’t like how they would hover over me.
-Anytime I turned onto my street whether walking or driving, my grandparents were like hawks.
+They were like hawks hovering over me much of time.
+Anytime I turned onto my street whether walking or driving, they would spot me immediately.
 Forget the old eyes.
-They would spot me immediately.
-Before I even had time to gain composure in the car or take in a few “Be calm, Bel” breaths, the front door was open.
+Before I even had time to gain composure in the car or take in a few “Be calm, Bel” breaths, the front door was open as they awaited my homecoming.
 They love(d) me so much.
-But they were always waiting and looking for me.
-There was anger, guilt, sometimes hate.
+But I couldn’t handle all the attention because day in and day out, they were always waiting and looking for me.
+I felt anger, guilt, sometimes hate.
 But the love always managed to be greater.

-I don’t remember when, but sometime during my first few years of working, I had an epiphany that made me care for my grandparents differently and much more.
+I don’t remember when, but sometime during my first few years of working in the senior care field, I had an epiphany that made me care for my grandparents differently and much more.
 Let me explain.

-Before someone leaves their home to go somewhere else, it’s customary to have a send off.
+Before someone leaves their home to move elsewhere, it’s customary to have a send off.
 If noone sends you off, I think you’d probably feel pretty unloved and alone.
-If you want to know how to have a proper sendoff, meet my oldest sister and brother-in-law.
+If you want to learn how to organize a proper sendoff, meet my oldest sister and brother-in-law.
 When friends leave the DC area for work, marriage, new things, etc, they often have dinner parties to celebrate the time their friend spent here.
-They make their friends feel special.
-And they help them move on to the next place.
-I mean, if you don’t make friends in Kalamazoo (is that a place?) at least you know you still have friends back at home, right?
+There’s food and they gather to make their friends feel special.
+They help their friends move on to the next place.
+If you don’t make friends in Kalamazoo (is that a place?) at least you know you still have friends back at home, right?
 Venturing off seems less scary when you know you have people who love you.